 11. No Special Permissions needed from the Phone App:

-When you install the App for your WiFi Temperature Sensor device, it should not ask for extra Permissions to access Media, Location, or Contacts.
+When you install the App for your WiFi Temperature Sensor device, it should not ask for extra Permissions to access Media, Location, or Contacts, only Notifications.

 There is no need for this kind of special access to your mobile phone, beware.